OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 ### Obscure lines

-Modern programming language such as Python, Ruby or even modern C++ provide powerful functionalities allowing programmers to do more, typing less.
+Modern programming language such as Python, Ruby or even modern C++ provide powerful functionalities allowing programmers to do more, whilst typing less.
 Although these can lead to shorter and more descriptive code, it is a double-edged sword.

 Consider the following line of python